-Pin 3 can be either high or low in the Normal control mode.
+Pin 3 can be either high or low in the non-extended control mode.
 Pin 14 must not be left floating to select this mode.
-See NORMAL/EXTENDED CONTROL MODES for more information.
+See NORMAL/EXTENDED CONTROL for more information.

-Pin 4 can be high or low or can be left floating in the Normal control mode.
-In the Normal control mode, pin 4 high or low defines the edge at which the output data transitions.
+Pin 4 can be high or low or can be left floating in the non-extended control mode.
+In the non-extended control mode, pin 4 high or low defines the edge at which the output data transitions.
 See Output Edge Synchronization for more information.
 If this pin is floating, the output clock (DCLK) is a DDR (Double Data Rate) clock (see Double Data Rate) and the output edge synchronization is irrelevant since data is clocked out on both DCLK edges.